 A high hydrothermal alteration is reflected in the increased size and abundance of rimmed AOAs, an apparant increase in chondrule size, and melilite-rich refractory inclusions altered to fine-grained, spinelpyroxene inclusions.
 In addition, 16O compositions are lowest in the highest petrographic subtypes, reflecting an increased oxygen exchange in an 16O-poor water reservoir during hydrothermal metamorphism.

-Some theories have linked this group to the K-type asteroids of the Eos family, a group that possesses S-type spectra in visible wavelengths and C-type spectra in the near-infrared.
+Some theories have linked the CO3 group to the K-type asteroids of the Eos family, an asteroid group that possesses S-type spectra in visible wavelengths and C-type spectra in the near-infrared.
 Based on reflectance spectra and albedo, the asteroids 221 Eos (104 km-diameter) and 653 Berenike (39 km-diameter) were found to be good analogs for the olivine-rich CO3 meteorites.
-These asteroids are located near 3 AU at the 9:4 resonance, where meteorites are expected to become Earth-crossers on timescales greater than tens of millions of years.
+These asteroids are located near 3 AU at the 9:4 resonance, where meteorites are expected to become Earth-crossers on timescales greater than tens of millions of years (see diagram below).
 However, utilizing more advanced spectrographic techniques comparing a broader spectrum, it was determined that a better fit to the Eos family was the ungrouped achondrite Divnoe (Mothé-Diniz and Carvano, 2005).
 Then too, using improved techniques to compare the reflectance spectra of meteorites and asteroids, Eschrig et al. (2019) determined that the CK group is most closely matched to the K-type asteroids of the Eos family, while the CO/CV chondrites are a good match to both K-class and L-class asteroids.
 In another study compiling reflectance spectra for a large number of rare meteorites, Burbine et al. (2020, 2235) demonstrated that the K class is the best asteroid analog for CK chondrites of types 4-6, CV3 chondrites, and a CM12 chondrite.

 Isna has an average porosity of 14.5% (Macke et al., 2011).
 For additional information on the formation of the CO chondrites and their metamorphic heirarchy, visit the Colony page.
 The specimen of Isna shown above is a 4.5 g partial slice.